mj-crabtree/unix-admin/logbooks/lab04.md

 30 16 21 1 * du -k /home | sort -nr | head -5 >> /root/test.dat
 ```

-46. *Find an alternative cron syntax that could be used to specify that a job be performed every 5 minutes.
+46. *Find an alternative `cron` syntax that could be used to specify that a job be performed every 5 minutes.
 Note the alternative notation as the answer in your logbook.*

 ```sh
 */5 * * * * * du -k /home | sort -nr | head -5 >> /root/test.dat
 ```

-47. *In which different time-periods are the system cron-jobs ordered?*
+47. *In which different time-periods are the system `cron`-jobs ordered?*

 ```sh
 [root@UWS etc]# ls -lah | grep cron